irods/python-irodsclient/README.md

 ... )
 ```

-The list of operations will applied in the order given, so that a
+The list of operations are applied in the order given, so that a
 "remove" followed by an "add" of the same AVU is, in effect, a
 metadata "set" operation.
 Also note that a "remove" operation will
 be ignored if the AVU value given does not exist on the target object at